idaholab/mastodon/doc/content/manuals/include/materials/lr_isolator-theory.md

-### Lead-rubber isolator
+### Lead-Rubber Isolator

-A lead-rubber (LR) isolator is composed of alternate layers of laminated rubber and steel shims with two steel plates at the ends, and a cylindrical lead core in the center.
-Continuum modeling of LR bearings is computationally expensive and impractical for applications involving large structures with several (tens to hundreds) isolators.
-Hence, a discrete, two-noded model for LR bearings developed by [citet:manishkumarmceer2015] is adopted here.
-The discrete isolator model has six degrees of freedom (3 translations and 3 rotations) at each node and is capable of simulating nonlinear behavior of the LR bearing in both axial and shear directions.
-The physical model of the two node isolator element is shown in [fig:physicalmodelofbearing] [citep:manishkumarEESD2014].
+A lead-rubber (LR) seismic isolator is composed of alternating layers of natural rubber and steel shims with steel flange plates at top and bottom, and a central cylindrical lead core.
+Continuum modeling of LR bearings is computationally expensive and impractical for applications involving large structures with tens to hundreds of isolators.
+Hence, a two-node model developed by [citet:manishkumarmceer2015] is adopted here.
+The isolator model has six degrees of freedom (3 translations and 3 rotations) at each node and is capable of simulating nonlinear behavior in both axial and shear directions.
+The physical model of the two-node isolator element is shown in [fig:physicalmodelofbearing] [citep:manishkumarEESD2014].
-For a detailed description on the implementation of numerical model, please refer to [citet:manishkumarmceer2015].
+For a detailed description on the implementation of numerical model, refer to [citet:manishkumarmceer2015].

 !media media/materials/lr_isolator/physicalmodel.png
        style=width:70%;margin-left:150px;float:center;